All Collections

 Parameters can be inserted at any point in the message and will be resolved at the time the Broadcast is sent out.

-To preview how the finished message will appear to your audience, you can send a Broadcast to yourself or to a colleague before you publish it - see Testing, Running, and Troubleshooting Broadcasts.
-Note: You can’t change the email address, you can only change the display name of the email.
+👉 Note: You can’t change the email address, you can only change the display name of the email.

-Setting the Landing Page
+Step 4: Setting the Landing Page

-The next step is to determine where the links in your Broadcast message will take your audience to.
-This option only applies to Surveys and you only have a choice when you’re using Predefined or Gremlin query audience types.
+The next step is to determine where the links in your Survey and Report Alert broadcast will take your audience to.

 If you select the searchable overview page option, then each recipient will get an email with a single link that takes them to a personalized and searchable landing page where they can see all the surveys they need to complete for this Broadcast.